aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 **Let’s understand the code.**

-- As before in our create list function, we retrieve the `TodoList` struct by the signer address so we can have access to the tasks table that holds all of the account tasks.
+- As before in our create list function, we retrieve the `TodoList` struct by the signer address, so we can have access to the tasks table that holds all the account tasks.
 - Then, we look for the task with the provided `task_id` on the `todo_list.tasks` table.
 - Finally, we update that task completed property to be true.